South Island Itinerary 10 days

 • Booked along with the flights’ add-on.

 Tip: Always Ensure you call the tour operators one day before to confirm your bookings.
-And also mention them the places you are staying in, sometimes they pick you up from your hostels.
+And also mention to them the places you are staying in, sometimes they pick you up from your hostels.

 Food

-• I carried 10 packets of ready to eat of food; cost: AUD 18 (USD 13.64).
+• I carried 10 packets of ready-to-eat food; the cost was AUD 18 (USD 13.64).

 • Note: Do not forget to declare this at the airport.